centrahq/api-documentation/pages/05.api-references/02.graphql-integration-api/05.examples/01.dtc/docs.md

 Useful if you are creating completed shipments.
 In this case you do not specify the `paid` parameter, but instead instruct GQL API to trigger the payment capture to the external PSP.

+[notice-box=alert]
+Please be warned, the main point of `createShipment` mutation is to create a shipment, the ability to capture at the same time is a convenience method.
+Therefore, a failed capture will not prevent the shipment from being created.
+You must ensure to always fetch `userWarnings`, where you will find out if your capture failed.
+If it did, you should re-try capture later.
+[/notice-box]

 Please remember that there's a difference between shipment ID and number.
 The shipment "number" is the human-friendly name including order number and shipment prefix.
 The ID is a unique integer, and should be used to identify the shipment in the API:

 ```text